Scale invariance vs conformal invariance: Introduction

 At the same time, we would like to ask some pertinent questions in quantum gravity.
 What would be the fundamental mechanism to exclude seemingly pathological geometries from quantum gravity such as superluminal propagation of information, closed time-like curves, and so on?
 We believe that the consistency of the renormalization group flow e.g. absence of the limit cycle or chaotic behavior would give a hint to understand the fundamental aspects of quantum geometry and quantum gravity through the holography.
 Our earlier attempt to discuss the issue from the holographic approach is summarized in a review paper \cite{Nakayama:2010zz}.

-There was a debate whether scale invariance without conformal invariance is possible or not in $d=4$ over the last couple of years, but I'm happy to announce that we converge to the point our holographic argument predicts \cite{Nakayama:2012nd}\cite{Luty:2012ww}\cite{Fortin:2012hn}.
+There was a debate whether scale invariance without conformal invariance is possible or not in $d=4$ dimension over the last couple of years, but we are happy to announce that we converge to the point our holographic argument predicts \cite{Nakayama:2012nd}\cite{Luty:2012ww}\cite{Fortin:2012hn}.
+However, the complete proof is yet to come.
+We wish the complete field theory proof would appear soon to make this review article partly obsolete.